This post may contain affiliate links.

-Cooked low and slow these well known and delicious Slow Cooker Italian Beef Sandwiches are the perfect dinner time meal.
-You will not be able to resist these.
+Cooked low and slow, this well-known Crock Pot Italian Beef made into sandwiches is the perfect dinnertime meal.
+You will not be able to resist them.

 We love to dip our hoagie roll in the juice from cooking the beef then pile it high with the shaved beef.
 Most of the time it is served with sweet peppers (roasted green bell peppers) and spicy giardiniera.